felleskatalogen/nordic-epi-ig/input/pages/profiles.md

 ### PackagedProductDefinition

-The PackagedProductDefinition resource represents a package of a medicinal product as it has been prepared for sale.
+The PackagedProductDefinition resource (PPD) represents a package of a medicinal product as it has been prepared for sale.

 Each PackagedProductDefinition resource refers to a single MedicinalProductDefinition from the `.packageFor` field.
 Several PackagedProductDefinition resources can refer to the same MedicinalProductDefinition (e.g. different package sizes of the same product).